-Under the accrual method of accounting, an expense is reported on the income statement for the period when 1) the cost best matches the related revenues, 2) the cost is used up or expires, or 3) there is uncertainty or difficulty in measuring the future benefit.
+Under the accrual method of accounting, an expense is a cost that is reported on the income statement for the period in which:

 - Operating expenses which involve a company's main activities.
-For example, a retailer's operating expenses include 1) the cost of goods sold, and 2) the selling, general and administrative (SG&A) expenses.
-The company may further sort these expenses by department, product line, and so on.
+A retailer's operating expenses include the cost of goods sold and its selling, general and administrative expenses.
+Inside the company, these will likely be sorted by department, product line, and so on.

 - Nonoperating expenses which pertain to a company's incidental activities.
 A common nonoperating expense for a retailer is interest expense.